NCERT Solutions for Class 11 Biology Chapter 14 - Breathing and Exchange of Gases

 Answer:

-The major transport mechanisms for CO2 is transported by sodium bicarbonate as well as red blood cells.
+The major transport mechanisms for CO2 are sodium bicarbonate and red blood cells.
 See, about 70% of carbon dioxide is transported as sodium bicarbonate.
 As CO2 diffuses into the blood plasma, a large part of it combines with water to form carbonic acid in the presence of the enzyme carbonic anhydrase.

 (i) pO2 lesser, pCO2 higher